-To Turn the Data Fields On Along the Right-hand Side of the Map Page
+To Turn the Data Fields On/Off on the Right Side of the Map

-- 1. With the Map Page displayed, press MENU to display an options menu. - 2.
-Turn the large right knob to highlight "Data Fields On?", then press ENT. - 3.
-To return to a full-screen map display, follow steps 1 and 2, but instead select "Data Fields Off?" from the options menu.
+1. With the map page displayed, press MENU to display an options menu.

+3. To re-display the data fields, follow steps 1 and 2, but instead select "Data Fields On?" from the options menu.

-To Select a Different Data Item for any Data Field
+To Select a Different Data Item for any Data Field:

-- 1. With the Map Page displayed, press the MENU key to display an options menu. - 2.
-Turn the large right knob to highlight the "Change Fields?" option and then press ENT. - 3.
-Turn the large right knob to highlight the data field you wish to change. - 4.
-Turn the small right knob to display a list of available data items.
+- 1. With the map page displayed, press the MENU key to display an options menu. - 2.
+Turn the large right knob to highlight "Change Fields?" and then press ENT. - 3.
+Use the large right knob to highlight the data field you wish to change. - Turn the small right knob to display the list of available data items.
 Continue turning the small right knob to select the desired data item from the list. - 5.
-Press ENT to select the desired data item and return to the Map Page. - 6.
-Press the small right knob to remove the cursor from the page.
+Press the ENT key to select the desired data item and return to the map page. - 6.
+Press the small right knob momentarily to remove the cursor from the page.